Government: A Neighborhood Association Analogy

 However, in this controversy if the officers of the ABC-NA reply to the man’s Affidavit of Truth with their own personal Affidavits of Truth; and therein REBUT every statement of the man, PLUS present as evidence the contract he signed to join the ABC-NA, the judge will most probably issue a “summary judgment” in favor of the ABC-NA and against the man.
 Once again, “The contract makes the law.”
 The judge might even order a private company to repaint the man’s house (at the homeowner’s expense) and place a “lien” on the homeowner’s assets (“freezing” all his assets) until he has paid everyone in full.

 A few months later a NON-member of the ABC-NA decides to paint his house bright yellow, with bright orange doors and window trim.
 He never signed the ABC-NA contract, nor did he purchase his house from a previous ABC-NA member.
 The neighbors once again are aghast and cite the ABC-NA contract, which does not list these colors as “acceptable”.
-He also has erected a tall fence on his property line, has torn up his lawn and replaced it with a rock garden and drives the legal 30 mph in his neighborhood – for which he has accumulated numerous “speeding tickets” issued by the private security company personnel.
+He also has erected a tall fence on his property line, has torn up his lawn and replaced it with a rock garden and drives the town’s legal 30 mph in his neighborhood – for which he has accumulated numerous “speeding tickets” issued by the private security company personnel.
 He is soon confronted by the ABC-NA officers who issue him multiple fines for his infractions of their rules; and is stopped on several occasions by the neighborhood security personnel who even threaten to arrest him for not paying the fines for the “speeding tickets” issued to him.

 Now, this man violated no federal, state or town statute, ordinance or by-law, so can he not paint his house any color he wishes?
 The answer is YES.
 The same is true for his fence, rock garden and driving 30 mph through the neighborhood.
 Is he required to pay the “speeding ticket” fines to the ABC-NA?
-NO. He NEVER agreed to waive some of his property rights in exchange for certain benefits, such as the use of the swimming pool, private security, a more attractive neighborhood, and supposedly safer streets for his children to walk on.
+NO. He NEVER agreed to waive any of his property rights in exchange for certain benefits, such as the use of the swimming pool, private security, a more attractive neighborhood, and supposedly safer streets for his children to walk on.
 If the ABC-NA decided to fine him, he would NOT be required to pay the ABC-NA that fine, repaint his house or follow any of their demands.
 Could the town police arrest him or issue him a summons (“ticket”) for his violation of the ABC-NA rules.
-Absolutely not.
+Absolutely NOT.
 He violated no public law; and he did not violate the “private law” (the contract) of the ABC-NA, since he never signed the contract.
 And the ancient maxim of law states, “The contract makes the Law.”
-Since he did NOT sign the ABC-NA contract, the ABC-NA’s private law (rules, policies, regulations) does NOT apply to him,
+Since he did NOT sign the ABC-NA contract, the ABC-NA’s private law (rules, policies, regulations) does NOT apply to him.

 Now, judges usually prefer negotiated compromises to litigation, but let us presume that the ABC-NA insisted on taking the issue to court.
-The sole argument (often used by government agencies) thaT the ABC-NA could possibly make would be that, because this homeowner accepted some of the “benefits” offered by the ABC-NA (such as neighborhood security patrols, a “more attractive neighborhood”, a “safer neighborhood” for his children due to its 15 mph “speed limit” and the availability (if he so chose) of use of the swimming pool), then the homeowner was bound by ABC-NA contract and its obligations.
+The sole argument (often used by government agencies) that the ABC-NA could possibly make would be that, because this homeowner accepted some of the “benefits” offered by the ABC-NA (such as neighborhood security patrols, a “more attractive neighborhood”, a “safer neighborhood” for his children due to its 15 mph “speed limit” and the availability (if he so chose) of use of the swimming pool), then the homeowner was bound by ABC-NA contract and its obligations.
 Such an assertion is a one-sided contract or “adhesion contract”, where agreement to the contract is PRESUMED.
 And in law there is a maxim: “An unrebutted presumption becomes a fact in Law.”
-However, once the man – by presenting a notarized affidavit of truth (as above) – challenges this presumption made by the ABC-NA, the “burden of proof” shifts to ABC-NA, wherein it must provide evidence that the man, by word or action, had implicitly agreed to the contract.
+However, once the man – by presenting a notarized affidavit of truth (as above) – challenges this presumption made by the ABC-NA, the “burden of proof” shifts to ABC-NA, wherein it must provide evidence that the man, by word or action, had implicitly or explicitly agreed to the contract.

-Now, had this man by his ACTIONS appeared to abide by any of the ABD-NA rules after its requests (by repainting his house another color, lowering the height of his fence, replanting some grass, accepting and/or paying the “speeding tickets” issued by the neighborhood security officers, by using the swimming pool, etc.), such actions could be considered as creating a contract with ABC—NA.
+Now, had this man by his ACTIONS appeared to abide by any of the ABD-NA rules after its requests (by repainting his house another color, lowering the height of his fence, replanting some grass, accepting and/or paying the “speeding tickets” issued by the neighborhood security officers, by using the swimming pool (a “benefit” received, etc.), such actions could be considered as creating a contract with ABC—NA.
 In fact, merely accepting a “speeding tickets” from the neighborhood security officer might be interpreted as an “implied contract”.
 And if he SIGNED and/or PAID the “fine” for such a ticket, he would have affirmed by his signature and/or payment that such a contract existed AND that he was under the “private law” jurisdiction of the ABC-NA.

 The best defense for this homeowner would be a written, notarized affidavit of truth (sent to each ABC-NA officer in their private capacity; and NOT as an officer of ABC-NA), the county clerk; plus one copy for his own records) delivered soon after the formation of the ABC-NA – but still valid at any time later on – that he was NOT part of the ABC-NA; did NOT wish to receive any “benefits” of that organization; was NOT bound by any of its rules or policies; and assumed NO financial liability for any of its expenses, fees, etc. Included in that affidavit he should also have included a sentence stating that he expected a written response with 14 days.
 Had he written and mailed such an affidavit, he most likely would NOT have received any responses from the officers of ABC-NA in either their corporate officer capacities OR their private capacities, since the officers of ABC-NA possess NO contract signed by this man.
 At any later date had the ABC-NA issued him any fines, warnings, threats, etc., he could then have written a formal claim of violation of his rights (injuries) and a demand for damages (financial restitution) to “make him whole”.
 He could then follow that up with an affidavit of default on those ABC-NA officers as private individuals.
 He could then publicize their default in several local newspapers, keeping copies for his records.
 By doing this small amount of paperwork, he would have created a “commercial lien” without the need for an attorney or the courts.
 Next, by simply registering that “commercial lien” with the U.S. Securities and Exchange Commission, (SEC), he would have converted those commercial liens into “negotiable instruments” (like any stock or bond) which he could have sold to any investor (“lien creditor”)– such as an investment bank, insurance company, etc. By writing and delivering a few simple documents, this man has “frozen” ALL assets of his opponents, turning the officers of ABC-NA (as private men and women) into “Lien Debtors” for the next 99 years, each owing him perhaps $50 million U.S. dollars and perhaps $350 million total.
 The effects of the ABC-NA officers, in their private capacities, would be to “freeze” all their assets, so that nothing they owned could be sold, given away or used as collateral for a loan.